Trippyy/Trippyy/README.md

 ## ✨ Off the clock

-Vector illustration and 3D character art, a blue Yamaha R3, and the great outdoors.
+cooking (literally), riding a blue Yamaha R3, and roaming the great outdoors.

 ---